 Migrate to Using Refresh Tokens

-OAuth access tokens created using a Connect API version prior to 2019-03-13 will continue to work.
+OAuth access tokens created using a Square API version prior to 2019-03-13 will continue to work.
 However, RenewToken is deprecated in version 2019-03-13.

-When you update to a later API version, it is important that you update your existing OAuth access tokens before they expire using the the following migration process:
+When you update to a newer API version, it is important that you update your existing OAuth access tokens before they expire, using the the following migration process:

 In the Square Developer Portal make sure your application is on Connect API version 2019-03-13 or later.

 Send a request to the ObtainToken endpoint.
 In the request body specify the non-expired legacy access token as follows:

 migration_tokenparameter to the non-expired legacy OAuth access token to migrate